Savage Wolf Pack

 Savage Wolf Pack (野獣を消せ, Yajyū wo Kese) is a 1969 Japanese action film directed by Yasuharu Hasebe.
 It stars Tetsuya Watari.
-The film is considered the first film called the Nikkatsu New Action Film.
+The film is considered the first film in the Nikkatsu New Action Film subgenre.

+Premise

 When the bounty hunter Tetsuya Asai returns from Alaska, he learns that his sister, Satoko, has been killed by someone.
 One day he happens to see a gangster man wearing a Satoko's pendant.